024bbm/024bbm/README.md

 ### Hello everybody 👋

-- 🌎 I’m Bakyt Frontend web developer from Kyrgyzstan.
+- 🌎 I’m Bakyt, Frontend web developer from Kyrgyzstan.
 - 💻 I like experimenting with new technologies and building small prjects.
 - 💬 Fast learner, team player.